-If you’re looking to change things up in the bedroom, the Brielle Home’s Premium Bamboo Sateen Sheet set is a soft and seemingly breathable alternative to cotton sheets.
+If someone is looking to change things up in the bedroom, the Brielle Home’s Premium Bamboo Sateen Sheet set is a soft and seemingly breathable alternative to cotton sheets.
 The important characteristics of these sheets are really in the details.
-Read on for my full review.
+Read on for my full review and personal experience.

 These sheets are made from rayon from bamboo.
 Rayon is a type of fiber that comes from natural products like trees or bamboo plants.

-The sheet set I am reviewing is part of Brielle’s Upscale Bedding line (there is also an Everyday Bedding line).
+The sheet set this review focuses on is part of Brielle’s Upscale Bedding line (there is also an Everyday Bedding line).
 The Premium Bamboo Sateen bedding is one of the most expensive on the line.

 Brielle Home rates their own products and provides a chart and graph in the sheet set.

-The set that I got received an 88 out of 100.
-Of the This was the second lowest highest score, despite being one of the most expensive product in the Upscale Bedding line.
+The set that used in this review received an 88 out of 100.
+This was the second lowest highest score, despite being one of the most expensive product in the Upscale Bedding line.

 The sheets are rated on their softness, durability, and breathability.
 The softness and durability of the sheets were rated “Very Good” while the durability received a “Good” rating.
 None of the characteristics received an “Excellent” rating.

 Brielle is a registered trademark of Zorlu, a logistics, warehousing, and textiles company that manufactures bedding, towels, bathrobes and windows.